Installing Development Tools : Learn Microcontroller with STM8S – Tutorial Part #3

 What’s Next?

 If everything was installed correctly, we are ready for the next part of this tutorial series.
 In the next one, we will write our first program using VS Code, compile it with NakenASM and upload it with both the STM8FlashTool and STVP.
 Make sure you get the parts we asked you to get in the previous tutorial.
 We are going to blink some lights.
-Stay tuned.
+Now check out the next tutorial below.

 1. Download VS Code